 — The interviewer is following up within 3 days

 — The job itself requires a lot of email usage

 It was great meeting with you for a second interview today!
 My enthusiasm for X position has grown even stronger since our first discussion.
-Once again, I felt a strong connection with the culture of X company, and feel as if I would make a great all-around fit.
-My X skills, and advanced experience in X, solidify my belief that I am a great fit for this exciting position.
+Once again, I felt a strong connection with the culture of X company, and believe I would make a great all-around fit.
+My X skills and advanced experience in X solidify my belief that I am a great fit for this exciting position.

-Thank you again for taking the time to meet with me, and I look forward to hearing back from you!
+Thank you again for taking the time to meet with me.
+I look forward to hearing back from you!

 If you had two phone interviews, you probably spoke to two different people.

 I enjoyed speaking with you for my second interview today!
 Ever since my first interview with Jason, I’ve had a strong vested interest X Company.
 Our discussion today solidified my enthusiasm for X position, and I am confident that my experience in X would make for a great fit.